More legislative action is required, and fast

 Here are some policies and programs we have urged our federal, state and local governments to advocate for and support, as well as some simple actions you can take to add your voice to the discussion:

 On Beacon Hill – ask more from our local delegates

-The State of Massachusetts has not offered much in the form of relief to small businesses across the state.
-A limited amount of loan and grant programs to a small number of businesses and postponing sales tax payments is simply not enough to address the ongoing need.
-Additional policy interventions are necessary:
+The State of Massachusetts has offered a limited amount of loan and grant programs to a small number of businesses and postponed sales tax payments, but it is simply not enough to address the ongoing need.
+Additional policy interventions from our state legislators are necessary:

-- Business Interruption Insurance: support a bill that would clarify the laws around business interruption insurance and ultimately require insurance companies to honor legitimate claims.
+- Business Interruption Insurance: a bill that would clarify the laws around business interruption insurance and ultimately require insurance companies to honor legitimate claims.
 Almost every business’ claim for business interruption insurance across the country has been denied because “pandemics aren’t covered.”
 However our Massachusetts businesses were ordered closed by the governor, which means their claims should fall under civil disruption.
 Many restaurants, hotels, and retailers have said passing this legislation could literally save their businesses.

 - Third party delivery fees: companies like Grub Hub and Uber Eats are price gouging local restaurants for use of their services, and state governments have the ability to place a cap on those fees.

-- Cocktails-to-go: extend the cocktails-to-go legislation that was passed earlier this year allowing restaurants to include alcoholic beverages in their takeout offerings for the duration of the pandemic.
-It has provided a lifeline for many of our bars and restaurants, and will continue to do so in the future.
+- Cocktails-to-go: the cocktails-to-go legislation was passed in 2020 allowing restaurants to include alcoholic beverages in their takeout offerings for the duration of the pandemic.
+It has provided a lifeline for many of our bars and restaurants, but the ability is set to expire when the Emergency Order expires.

 Reach out to the Cape & Islands Delegation to let them know our small businesses desperately need meaningful support from the state.
 Here is a sample letter to send.